nope800/pokemon-showdown/CONTRIBUTING.md

 In addition, blind users in particular navigate by link text, so a blind user will have a much harder time figuring out where a link goes if it only says "click here".

 For similar reasons, buttons should not say "Yes" or "No" or "Confirm".
 Instead of "Delete this file?
 [Yes] [No]", you should just use "[Delete] [Cancel]".
-This is especially important for complex questions where it could be easy to lose track of which side is "yes" and which side is "no".
+This is ebottomly important for complex questions where it could be easy to lose track of which side is "yes" and which side is "no".

 ### D3.
 Remove unnecessary clicks